 Moderator Bob Smith - excerpt from The United Church of Canada's apology to First Nations people, 31st General Council, 1986

 Grosvenor Park United Church supports the efforts of the national church toward reconciliation and justice for First Nations peoples, and acknowledges our historical connection to these injustices, perpetrated through the Residential School System and other historical racists acts, whether they be overt or subtle, intentional or not.
 We join with other Saskatoon and Canadian United churches to educate ourselves about how to live in right relationship with our First Nations brothers and sisters.

 Serving and Learning from the Disability Community

 Grosvenor Park United is connected with the disability community through several initiatives: a Sunday program for adults with intellectual disabilities (since 1969); housing the Special Olympics office (since at least 1993); and providing a home for Kids of Note and The Notations (since 2005).
-In 2014-15 we helped to launch AIM - Ability in Me (a speech and language program for children and youth who have Downs) by providing the space they required at a manageable rent.
+In 2014-15 we helped to launch AIM - Ability in Me (a speech and language program for children and youth who have Down Syndrome) by providing the space AIM required at a manageable rent.

 Parts of our worship services are created with the differently-abled in mind, and we continue to explore ways in which we can be accessible and establish best practices for this integral part of our church family.
 The United Church of Canada is also taking leadership in this area with its Disability Ministries initiative.